maxkleiner/PascalCoin/README.md

 ### Donations

-If you like it, consider a donation using BitCoin:
+Please consider a donation to the inventor of PascalCoin, Albert Molina.

+#### BitCoin:

-`16K3HCZRhFUtM8GdWRcfKeaa6KsuyxZaYk`
+Send donations to `16K3HCZRhFUtM8GdWRcfKeaa6KsuyxZaYk`

-Also, consider a donation at PascalCoin development account: `0-10`

-### Community
+#### PascalCoin

+Send donations to account: `0-10`

+### Chat with us, follow us, like us

+In case you have questions or just want to get in touch with like-minded PascalCoin users.

+ - Listen to our twitter on: https://twitter.com/PascalCoin
+ - Chat with us on discord: https://discord.gg/9YYZyw
-Join our discord server by clicking this link: https://discord.gg/9YYZyw
+ - Join our subreddit on: https://discord.gg/9YYZyw

 ## History: